charlinelach/responsivePortfolio/README.md

 N/A

 ### Credits & Thank Yous
-Shout out to the wonderful instructor(s) and TAs!
-Kieran was kind to understand that my grandmother passed this morning and was very respectful.
+<p>Shout out to the wonderful instructor(s) and TAs!
+Kieran was kind to understand that my grandmother passed this morning and was very respectful.</p>
-Big thank you to the fellow students to be great at asking questions and having others answer them.
-TAs are always fast and have awesome answers, too.
+<p>Big thank you to the fellow students to be great at asking questions and having others answer them.
+TAs are always fast and have awesome answers, too.</p>

 # License Information
 I am not aware of any License Information used.